 The now viral website was created by four professionals in advertising who were fed up with not being able to do anything about the Hollywood sex assault allegations

 By this point, you are probably sick of hearing about the Harvey Weinstein scandal.
 However, in case you have not been keeping up with the news, here is a short recap: this past October, The New Yorker published an exposé in which they revealed that, beyond being a commonly known bully, Weinstein had been sexually harassing actresses and women who worked in his production company, Miramax, for decades.
-The magazine decided to look into the issue after the Ney York Times had published, on October 5th, a story where journalists Jodi Kantor and Megan Twohey revealed multiple allegations against Weinstein of women claiming that they were either sexually harassed or assaulted by the mega producer.
+The magazine decided to look IGNORE INTO the issue after the Ney York Times had published, on October 5th, a story where journalists Jodi Kantor and Megan Twohey revealed multiple allegations against Weinstein of women claiming that they were either sexually harassed or assaulted by the mega producer.

 Ronan Farrow writes, for The New Yorker: “Three of the women (…) told me that Weinstein had raped them, forcibly performing or receiving oral sex or forcing vaginal sex.
 Four women said that they had experienced unwanted touching that could be classified as an assault.
 In an audio recording captured during a New York Police Department sting operation in 2015, Weinstein admits to groping a Filipina-Italian model named Ambra Battilana Gutierrez, describing it as behavior he is “used to.”
 Four of the women I interviewed cited encounters in which Weinstein exposed himself or masturbated in front of them”.